Menaver/Menaver.NetBitSet/README.md

 Inspired by [std::bitset](https://en.cppreference.com/w/cpp/utility/bitset) from C++, NetBitSet represents a .NET implementation of a fixed-size sequence of bits.
 Bitsets can be cloned, manipulated by standard logic operators, converted to and from basic CTS numeric data types, strings and even abstract objects.

 ## Keynotes
-- Platform: netstandard2.0
+- Platform: netstandard2.0;
-- Deliverable: shared package (DLL)
+- Deliverable: shared package (DLL);
-- The implementation is covered with both Unit tests (800+) and Performance tests (25+);
+- The implementation is covered with both Unit  (800+) and Performance (25+) tests;
-- This repository leverages Github Actions (GHA)
+- This repository leverages Github Actions (GHA);

 ## Features
 - Compact storing of each individual bit in RAM;
-- Implementation of the following basic interfaces: IEnumerable<Bit>, ICloneable;
+- Implementation of the following basic interfaces: IEnumerable, ICloneable;
-- Support for large data (technically, it's up to ~18446.74 petabytes);
+- Large data support (technically, it's up to ~18446.74 petabytes, as long as your machine can handle it :D);
-- Implicit and explicit casting operators that provide more convenient interaction with the data;
+- Implicit and explicit casting operators that provide more convenient interaction with data;
 - And many others.

 ## Supported bitwise operations